simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 - [ ] Safari DRM `Use Chromium engine to watch Apple TV+, Amazon Prime Video, Netflix and others`
 - [ ] WWAN (needs to be implemented)
 - [ ] Fingerprint Reader
+- [ ] Bluetooth (You can enable blutooth in the config.plist but it will cause the "volume hash mismatch" problem .Waiting for the solution.

 </details>